francisco-simoes/francisco-simoes.github.io_old/index.md

 ![](./assets/imgs/causal_inf1.png){: style="float: left; width:60px; margin-right: 1em;"}
 [Paper summaries for the causal inference reading group](./assets/docs/reading_group_notes.pdf)

 Summaries of some of the papers that are analysed in the reading group of the causal inference lab.
-Updated biweekly.
+Updated periodically.

 <br />